 - Staker proposes a valid block in time

 - Staker has the highest priority of becoming block producer for the current epoch

 - No one successfully proves the block as invalid during dispute period

 - Staker submits the block to the client contract

-The fees paid to process the jobs by the clients are distributed to the stakers who process them.
-The fees are distributed in proportion to the stake of the participating stakers.
+1. The RAZOR fees paid to process the jobs by the clients are distributed to the stakers who process them.
+Users which provide larger stakes are viewed as more trustworthy, so they will be allowed to process more blocks.
+Fees earned by the network will be distributed to stakers in proportion to the blocks processed by each participating staker.

 2.5.4 Validity bond

 The validity bond must be paid per URL, per client basis.
 This is to disincentivize selective misinformation and invalid source attacks.
 If the source is ruled invalid, the validity bond is confiscated and distributed to the participating stakers.
 No other rewards and penalties will be applied to participating stakers except for the transaction fees for the job.